olvemaudal/baremetal/README.md

 Plug in the Pico to your USB port while holding the BOOTSEL button so that it shows up as a USB storage.
 Then copy the uf2 file onto the drive, and watch the Pico reboot and start to blink.

+## Compile, link and run primedemo

+This is an attempt to show a complete C program, including testing and linking.
+Try these commands:

+    $ gcc -c primelib.c
+    $ gcc primelib_tests.c primelib.o
+    $ ./a.out
+    All tests passed
+    $ gcc -o primedemo primedemo.c primelib.o
+    $ ./primedemo

 ## Links and resources

 - HackadayU: Raspberry Pi Pico and RP2040 (YouTube)